fibbs/alfred-op5-monitor-workflow/README.md

 This example will list hosts "server-001", "server-002", "server-003" if
 existing.

+![alt text][op5-workflow-img004]

-Additionally, you can add a "!" before the search query to negate the
+Additionally, you can add a `!` before the search query to negate the
 search:

 - `monq g:!web`